epam/EPAM-AI-RUN-Marketplace/README.md

 ### 6.3.5.
 Install Kibana component:

-1. Fill in missing values in values.yaml file by replacing `%%DOMAIN%%` with your domain name, e.g. `example.com`
+1. Fill in missing values in values-aws.yaml in `kibana/values-aws.yaml` file:
+   a.
+Replace `%%DOMAIN%%` with your domain name, e.g. `example.com`.
+The value should be taken from the Route 53 hosted zone that was created during an earlier step of this guide.

 2. Install `kibana` helm chart with the command:

    ```bash